 It wasn't meant to be heard but he realised Sentinel picked it up and transcribed it anyway when Dinobot growled.
-"I have known Terrorsaur for years; I know what he is and is not capable of.
+"I know what Terrorsaur is and is not capable of.
 I do not know you Maximals nearly so well."

 "Crossbolt was an information trader as well as cargo," said Optimus.
 "Maybe he had the traps installed as a precaution."

 "I've only ever heard of 'em in spies," said Rattrap quietly, or what should have been quiet if he could hear.

 "He wasn't a spy," said Optimus firmly.
 "I've got the rank to know."